 Basically, “wholesale” simply means someone buys a product, and without doing anything to the product, sells it to someone else.

-Many consumers want to buy products at wholesale prices, but don’t want to bother buying a palette of the product they want.?
-When I was running SellSunglasses.com, I had a minimum order of 5 dozen pairs.?
-Regardless of this policy, I would frequently get requests for one dozen or even one pair!?
-Whether I caved depended on the tone of the request.?
+Many consumers want to buy products at wholesale prices, but don’t want to bother buying a palette of the product they want.
+When I was running SellSunglasses.com, I had a minimum order of 5 dozen pairs.
+Regardless of this policy, I would frequently get requests for one dozen or even one pair!
 Now that I have this wholesale blog, I can explain why the policy existed.

 Here are your takeaways:

 - Wholesale is simply the buying and selling of goods.

 - When buying a small quantity of products, don’t expect “wholesale prices”.